Published on Monday, Mar 13 2017

 Protecting our purchases, as well as a plethora of other items in transit, is where cardboard packaging comes in.

 At Wessex Packaging, we stock a variety of corrugated cardboard and black conductive cardboard (you can have a look on our cardboard packaging page for more details).
-Cardboard is one of the most popular choices for packaging, mainly due to its lightweight durability, so we thought we’d share a few facts on its history, properties and qualities:
+Cardboard is one of the most popular choices for packaging, mainly due to its lightweight durability.
+We thought we’d share a few facts on its history, properties and qualities.

 1. The word “cardboard” is actually just a generic term for “a heavy-duty paper of various strengths”, but if we look at the origins of the cardboard box (which is much more relevant for the packaging industry), we know that the first (commercial) box made from paperboard was made in England in 1817, and cardboard box packaging was manufactured for the first time in Germany in the same year.